 - AIA Baltimore Allied Members are eligible to vote on Allied Member candidates.

-Laura Wheaton, AIA (Returning; Nominated for Executive Committee – Treasurer)
+Martina Reilly, AIA (Renewing; Nominated for Executive Committee – Treasurer)

 AIA Maryland Director (2 Open Positions)